smthy1/smthy1/README.md

 ###

-<p align="left">• Passionate about creating solutions with python 🐍<br>• I spend my free time learning about new technologies 🧑🏻‍💻<br>• Excited to connect with devs and build cool stuff together 🤝<br>• Loves coffe ☕</p>
+<p align="left">• Passionate about creating solutions with python 🐍<br>• I spend my free time learning about new technologies 🧑🏻‍💻<br>• Excited to connect with devs and build cool stuff together 🤝<br>• Loves coffee ☕</p>

 ###